glenhayoge/glenh-me/README.md

 This website is running on NextJS, React, ContentLayer & MDx.
 It's hosted on Vercel

-**Note**: The source code for this site was not created to be a template or theme, but for my own use.
-Feel free to take whatever inspiration from it that you want, but this code was not written with the intention of being cloned and deployed.
-As such, I do not provide support or guidance for doing that.
+**Note**: The code used for this site was not designed to be used as a template or theme.
+It was created solely for personal use.
+While you may find inspiration from it, please note that it was not intended to be copied or replicated.
+As such, I cannot offer any support or guidance for such purposes.